VANCOUVER VARIABLE RATE MORTGAGES

 TEST MORTGAGE RATES IN DIFFERENT SITUATIONS- DO THE MATH

 Evaluating mortgage rates in different situations will help you make a clear decision.
 You can ask your mortgage broker to do the math.
-For example if the interest rate increases by 2% in the next 5 years, how much more are you likely to pay if you opt for a variable rate?
+For example, if the interest rate increases by 2% in the next 5 years, how much more are you likely to pay if you opt for a variable rate?
 Testing mortgage rate changes will help you see the difference in monthly payments and if you are ready to take on the risk.
-Also, if there isn’t much difference between the fixed rate and variable rate, it may be worthwhile for the additional cost for stability.
+Also, if there isn’t much difference between the fixed rate and variable rate, it may be worth it for the additional cost for stability.

 UNDERSTAND YOUR EMOTIONS- KNOW YOURSELF